weka/tools/bios_tool/README.md

 ## Optional Behaviors
 ### BMC Configuration mode
-Using the --bms_config command line option will cause bios_tool to ssh to each of the servers and turn on RedFish and IPMI Over LAN.
+Using the `--bmc_config` command line option will cause bios_tool to ssh to each of the servers and turn on RedFish and IPMI Over LAN.
 The RedFish is strictly REQUIRED for bios_tool operation.
 IPMI Over LAN is required for WMS deployment to operate properly, so is automatically enabled.
 ### Fix Mode
-Using the --fix command line option will cause the tool to make the settings to the bios as defined in the bios_settings.yml.
+Using the `--fix` command line option will cause the tool to make the settings to the bios as defined in the `bios_settings.yml`.
-It will not reboot the server(s) unless given the --reboot option
+It will not reboot the server(s) unless given the `--reboot` option
 ### Reboot option
-Using a --reboot with --fix will make bios_tool reboot the servers after any changes are made.
+Using a `--reboot` with `--fix` will make bios_tool reboot the servers after any changes are made.
 Only servers that have been modified are rebooted (this causes them to APPLY the changes)
 ### Dump option
-Using the --dump command line option will cause the tool to simply print out all the bios settings for each server. (read-only)
+Using the `--dump` command line option will cause the tool to simply print out all the bios settings for each server. (read-only)
 ### Diff option
-Using the --diff option will compare all the settings on 2 servers, and print out which settings differ.
+Using the `--diff` option will compare all the settings on 2 servers, and print out which settings differ.

 Example diff output:
 ```angular2html